In my 2013 review, I wrote:

 For real, accountability-B commitments, I make sure to keep them, to build up my confidence that I’ll meet all future similar commitments.
 Integrity.

 Accountability-C is for things that I intend to do.
-Sometimes things will come up—today, I was intending to work on a persona and do some planning and ship some new code that’s almost done, but that’s going to happen because I’m working on an accountability-B item (this blog post) and as soon as I’m done there’ll be another one: my bedtime, which I’m newly trying to hold strict.
+Sometimes things will come up—today, I was intending to work on a persona and do some planning and ship some new code that’s almost done, but that’s not going to happen because I’m working on an accountability-B item (this blog post) and as soon as I’m done there’ll be another one: my bedtime, which I’m newly trying to hold strict.
 I would have done them earlier, but an opportunity for a really high-value conversation emerged, so I did that instead.
 And that’s okay.

 Accountability-C has some flex, by design.